forensic-architecture/models/56/MD_README.md

 ## Mark Duggan Body

 This file contains a 3D model of the body of Mark Duggan including markings for the entry and exit holes of the two shots.
 It also contains two shot lines indicating the path of the shots through Mark Duggan's body.
-The he model also includes Mark Duggan's jacket.
+The model also includes Mark Duggan's jacket.
 This file is referenced into the file MD_Main Animation.blend.

 ## CO19 Officers

 This file contains 3D models of the bodies of the CO19 firearms officers invlolved in the hard stop.
+This file is referenced into the file MD_Main Animation.blend.